-From her many journeys around the world since her early 20’s, she learnt the power of drumming and ceremony from indigenous cultures and its importance role in the community and she has brought this medicine to the London community for over twenty years.
+From her many journeys around the world since her early 20’s, she learnt the power of drumming and ceremony from indigenous cultures and the essential role it plays in the community.
+She has brought this medicine to the London community for over twenty years, bringing back the joy of sharing music and life celebration.

 She weaves tribal rhythms, hypnotic chants and ancient mantras along her flamenco roots, creating a unique, uplifting and sensual sound to connect to the primal energy of creation, the heart beat, the pulse of mother Earth, the very essence of life.
 She has a flair for uplifting the vibrations wherever she goes, creating a space that invites to relax and enjoy the present moment as a precious gift.